with the assistance of Elise Friedman, Flora Gursky & Eleanor Bien

 Until 1952, there was a "Head Tax" on each immigrant entering the United States.
 For most immigrants, the tax was included in the price of their steamship ticket and paid by the steamship company.
 The same was true for passengers who came by railroad or ferry across the Northern and Southern Borders.
 Those immigrants who came "under their own steam" had to pay at the door.

 Not everyone had to pay the Head Tax.
 Children under 16 were exempt, as were returning residents, citizens/natives of Canada, Mexico, and most Caribbean islands.
 Also exempt were "Non-Immigrants," that is, people who were not coming to live in the U.S. permanently.
 In this category were visitors, tourists, and people traveling through U.S. territory in transit to another country.
 Many nonimmigrants had to pay the Head Tax as a deposit to guarantee they would leave as promised.
 Those "transits" who paid a Head Tax deposit got a receipt and had the fee refunded when they departed.
+Many returning residents disputed their need to pay the Head Tax, claiming they already paid it upon their first arrival.
+They usually paid the tax, got a receipt, went to their home in the U.S., then pursued their refund by mail.

 In the Can Read and Write Column